 At Cognitive FX, we evaluate and treat our patients holistically through our EPIC Treatment program.
 We look at the results of each patient’s functional Neurocognitive Imaging scan (fNCI) — a test that can show concussion dysfunction — to design a treatment plan for that individual’s specific areas of injury.
 We use multidisciplinary cognitive and physical therapies to treat the core causes of symptoms, and we give patients the tools to continue their recovery at home.

 Our patients show an average of 75% improvement in brain function as measured by their before and after fNCI scans.
 They also self-report an average 60% improvement in post-concussion symptoms.

-To learn more about diagnosis and treatment options, sign up for a free consultation.
+To learn more about diagnosis and treatment options, schedule a consultation.

 About Dr. Jaycie Loewen